wpoverman/website/content/authors/admin/_index.md

 ## About Me

 Hi, I'm a PhD student at Stanford Graduate School of Business in the Operations, Information, and Technology group.
-My research interests include machine learning, experimentation, and healthcare.
-Topics in specific include RL, alignment, network interference in experiments, and prediction models in healthcare operations and clinical settings.
+My research interests span machine learning, experimentation, and healthcare, with a focus on reinforcement learning (RL), alignment, network interference in experiments, and prediction models in healthcare operations and clinical settings.
+I have interned at Uber, where I applied my research in RL and experimentation to large-scale problems.

+I did my undergrad studies at Caltech, double majoring in mathematics and computer science.
+There I mainly focused on combinatorics and complexity theory.
+Upon graduating in Spring 2020, I spent most of the covid pandemic living in South Korea, mainly as a visiting research at the Institute for Basic Science in Daejeon.
+During that time I also obtained a masters in computer science (primarily virtually) from UC Irvine, where I focused on research in multi-agent reinforcement learning.